 6 Natural Remedies to Replace Ibuprofen by Dr. Rahi’s Integrative Aesthetics™ Specialist

 Learn ways to try to decrease your risks associated with pharmaceutical pain killers while also alleviating your pain by reading our blog below.
-For more information, call us at Dr. Rahi’s Integrative Aesthetics™ Specialist or simply schedule an appointment online!
-We have 2 convenient locations to serve you in Beverly Hills CA, and SoHo NY!
+For more information, contact us at Dr. Rahi’s Integrative Aesthetics™ Specialist or simply schedule an appointment online!
+We serve patients from Beverly Hills, CA.

 It is easy to reflexively reach for that Ibuprofen or Tylenol bottle when any type of physical pain strikes, but unfortunately all of these medications have short and long term risks and side effects.
 Here are 6 ways to try to decrease your risks associated with pharmaceutical pain killers while also alleviating your pain, whether it’s acute or chronic:

 - Hydration– an important part of healing is ensuring that you are well hydrated.
 Fluids with electrolytes such as coconut water (all natural no added sugar), will hydrate the best.
 The power of hydration is highly underrated: Most causes of headaches and migraines are due to dehydration